Little Red the Vicktory dog (former Michael Vick pit bull terrier)

 More about Little Red from adopter Susan:

-What has surprised you most about Little Red?
+What has surprised you most about Little Red the Vicktory dog?

 I'm most surprised by Little Red's joy in her special treats.
 One day, she found an animal horn in her pasture, and she was beside herself with pride and joy.
 She carried it around and carefully placed it in her "safe" spot every night.
 (After she was in for the night, I would go out and put it in a really safe spot in the garage and then return it to her spot in the morning.)
 She went back day after day until the horn was no more.
 Now I buy her antelope antlers, and she knows after dinner is her special time to chew.
 She looks forward to it so much.
 Who would think a dog who has suffered so much would care about such simple pleasures.
 Sometimes Little acts like the pup she never was permitted to be.
 It's an awesome sight.